Augusta Canal: Augusta Canal Discovery Center at Enterprise Mill

-Enterprise Mill in Augusta is also the site of the Augusta Canal Discovery Center at Enterprise Mill, (known as the Interpretive Center from 2003-2013.)
+Enterprise Mill in Augusta is also the site of the Augusta Canal Discovery Center at Enterprise Mill (known as the Interpretive Center from 2003 to 2013).
 The interactive museum details how the canal was built and how it works, hydroelectricity, the history of the mills along the canal and the life of mill workers, and the 20th century decline of the mills and the effects on the canal.
 Boat tours of the Canal start from the Discovery Center.